aws-samples/media-localization-with-visual-dubbing-lip-sync/finetune-tts/README.md

 *Note:* `epochs`, `learning_rate` and `batch_size` are the only required parameters.
 There are default values for the optional parameters.
 Do play around with the parameters if you the model did not yield the desired accuracy.

 5. In a CLI terminal, run the following command:

 ```bash
 python create_training_yaml.py --hyperparam_json train.json --train_txt train.txt
 ```

-The above command should generate a train.yaml file in the current directory.
+The above command should generate a `train.yaml` file in the current directory.
 You'll need to use this file for finetuning the model.

 6. *Important* - Upload **audio files (wav or mp3), train.txt, validation.txt (optional), train.yaml** to a S3 bucket input location.
-The the audio files in S3 should be relative to the audio file path for train.txt.
+The audio files in S3 should be relative to the audio file path for `train.txt`.
 For example, if the location of the audio wav file in the train.txt file has `audio/0001.wav`, then your 0001.wav file should be located in the `/audio` folder.
 Here's a complete folder structure on S3 with all the required files:

 ```
 |-train.txt